Broadcasting row updates with PostgreSQL triggers

 Like a lot of SQL this reads quite plainly and basically says that for every updated row in the table foobar

-function will receive a copy of the old
+the function notify_foobar_updated will be called.
+This special TRIGGER function will receive a copy of the old

 and the updated row.
 This is automatic, we don’t need to “pass” these arguments on.

-We can then derive the actual changeset by joining the previous table row in OLD
+We can then derive the actual changeset by joining the previous table row in OLD with the updated row in NEW

-in notify_foobar_updated
+in notify_foobar_updated.

 Here is the trigger handler: